 Alpine Touring, Uphill Ski Travel & Skinning Policy

-All individuals including AT skiers accessing Big Sky Resort ski terrain are required to have a valid lift ticket or season ski pass.
-Uphill access of any kind is prohibited while the resort is closed, outside of operating hours, and during off-season.
+Uphill travel is allowed on the following designated routes during designated times, conditions permitting.
+All individuals, including Alpine Touring (AT) skiers accessing Big Sky Resort ski terrain are required to have a valid lift ticket or season ski pass.
+Uphill access of any kind is prohibited while the resort is closed, outside designated hours, and during off-season.

-AT skiers are subject to and must obey all resort policies and Montana Code including the Skier Responsibility Code and "Duties of a Skier" available here or the Mountain Services Desk located in the Big Sky Mountain Village.
+Uphill travelers are subject to and must obey all resort policies and Montana Code including the Skier Responsibility Code and "Duties of a Skier" available here or at the Mountain Services Desk located in the Big Sky Mountain Village.

 Be alert for other skiers and resort equipment at all times.
 Be aware of limited sight lines and opposing traffic.
 Make yourself as visible as possible to downhill traffic.
 Dogs are not allowed.

 Check the Big Sky Resort website and conditions report for information before alpine touring.
 If you are unsure of your route, do not proceed and contact Big Sky Resort for more information.

 Hiking & skinning access is accessible from the top of the Dakota Lift to the Yeti Traverse on the south side of Lone Peak.
 A bootpack, and when possible, a skin track, will be open on the looker’s left of Liberty Bowl.
 Enter through the gate at the top of Dakota.
 The route ends at the Yeti Traverse, with an area to transition to downhill gear.
 The bootpack will be open when weather and conditions permit; check the Trail Status page for daily information.
 The bootpack closes with the Dakota lift.
 Hikers and skinners must start uphill travel by 2:45 p.m.
 Must have a valid pass or lift ticket media, but a pass with Tram access is not required.

 Hangmans Early Morning Uphill Access